WaryaWayne/myWorkLog/work_ive_done.md

 - for Layout.tsx: I made changes to the style of the page.
 I added indents to parts of the path because line streched out too far.
 - Set default initialization for the pages in src/pages.
 Need to create them further.
 - Installed React Router and its Typescript type.
 Also created routes in the app.
 Pages are LandingPage, AboutPage, ServicesPage, ContactPage, NotFoundPage, CalculatorsPage.
 Created not found for 404.
 Created it under a generic route of *.
 - Initial commit.
 Initialized React Typescript project using Yarn and Vite.
 Configured Tailwind css.
-Created the backed frontend directories.
+Created the backed Project 83323 directories.

 **Total commits:** 17

 ## 2024-10-23

-**concrete/frontend/concrete**
+**Project 32**

 - Created the first iteration of the 404 not found page.
 - Added no wrap on whitespace to desktop nav section because the get quote button was wrapping on itself.